 The nursing discipline requires strong critical thinking and problem-solving skills.
 Additionally, integrity, professionalism and ethical behavior are important values for the practice of nursing.
 In Gallup poll results, nurses have been ranked highest in ethics and honesty for the past 15 years.

 The BSN program is a face-to-face program offered on the Boone campus.
 The program encompasses course content in adult health, pediatrics, women's health, mental health, and community and is based on evidence-based practice, leadership and research.
 The program is guided by The Essentials of Baccalaureate Education in Nursing published by the American Association of Colleges in Nursing (AACN).
 The nursing curriculum requires 63 hours and can be completed in 2 years of full-time study.

 Click on the links below for more information.

 The BSN program at Appalachian State University is accredited by the Commission on Collegiate Nursing Education.

 BSN Prospective Student Information Sessions

-These sessions will be held on campus, hosted by Dr. Jean Bernard, Director of Undergraduate Programs.
-You may also connect with us via Zoom, Appalachian’s web conferencing tool.
-Please find specific on campus locations as well as links and information for connecting via Zoom with each date listed below.
-Please note, when attending on campus you must obtain a parking pass from the Nursing Department upon arrival.
+These sessions will be hosted by Dr. Jean Bernard, Director of Undergraduate Programs.
+You may connect with us via Zoom, Appalachian’s web conferencing tool.
+Please find links and information for connecting via Zoom with each date listed below.